Newsletter 15 is online! Enjoy the stories!

 - food security

 Then the European Master of Science in Nematology is an excellent choice!

 Due to the future merging of the two master programmes in Nematology at Ghent University, there will be no possibility to apply anymore for the EUMAINE programme for academic year 2014-2015.
 You can alternatively apply for the Master of Science in Nematology (PINC) at the website www.pinc.ugent.be

 Nematodes are everywhere.
 They are among the most harmful organisms of crops, especially in the tropics but, on the other hand, they can be used as natural antagonists in bio-control programmes against pest insects.
 Because of their ubiquitous presence, overwhelming densities and diversity (sometimes compared to insects) free-living nematodes are an ideal tool for biodiversity studies.
 They are used as bio-indicators of pollution in both terrestrial and aquatic environments.

-The European Master of Science in Nematology (EUMAINE) is an Erasmus Mundus Master course that brings together some of the European leading Universities and Research Institutes active in Nematology.
-It is a network of 13 partners, consisting of 3 consortium partners and 6 supporting or satellite partners.
+The European Master of Science in Nematology (EUMAINE) is a master course that brings together some of the European leading Universities and Research Institutes active in Nematology.
+It is a network of 13 partners, consisting of 3 consortium partners and 10 supporting or satellite partners.

 Ghent University is the coordinating university.